discordjs/guide/guide/creating-your-bot/README.md

 #### Using dotenv

 Another common approach is storing these values in a `.env` file.
-This approach spares you from always copying your token into the command line.
+This spares you from always copying your token into the command line.
 Each line in a `.env` file should hold a `KEY=value` pair.

-You can use the [`dotenv` package](https://www.npmjs.com/package/dotenv) to achieve this.
-After installation, you can require and use the package to load your `.env` file and attach the variables to `process.env`:
+You can use the [`dotenv` package](https://www.npmjs.com/package/dotenv) for this.
+Once installed, require and use the package to load your `.env` file and attach the variables to `process.env`:

 ```sh:no-line-numbers
 npm install dotenv